How Much Does It Cost to Create an App?

 With a sufficient amount of business analysis you can get to know your target audience and this will help to narrow your development options, and the exact type of app you should concentrate on.

 A native app is an app for a specific platform or device: for iPhone using Swift or Objective-C, for Android – using Java.
-The average cost of developing a native app for smartphone is $35 000 for a medium enterprise.
+The average cost of developing a native app for a smartphone is $35 000 for a medium enterprise.

 These apps are fast, reliable, but usually mean additional costs.
 If you want to extend it to other platforms or operating system versions – you need to create a separate software.
 Note, that producing an app for Android costs more, due to the big number of OS versions and devices which run on Android.